9 Social Skills Activities Your Students shouldn’t Miss

 Social skills for non-verbal and vocal students

-The social skills activities listed below are for both vocal and non-verbal students.
-Often non-verbal or hard of hearing students are labelled disabled and less competent than their vocal peers.
-However, non-verbal students could have an advantage over vocal students.
+The social skills activities below cater to both verbal and non-verbal students.
+Often, non-verbal or hard-of-hearing students are labelled as less competent than their vocal peers, but that couldn’t be further from the truth.

 1 – Act it Out